ArjunS07/arjuns07.github.io/content/about.md

 # showReadingTime: false
 ---

 I'm a 12th-grade student in Delhi NCR, India.
-I've been programming in some way or the other since I was eleven years old, and today, am the head of my school's computer society, Megabyte.
+I've been programming in some way or the other since I was eleven years old, and today, am the head of my school's computer society.

 ### On blogging